 Investors are always on-the-go.
 Real estate investing, it seems, is an industry that proves to be an engine of wealth, but don’t mistake it as easy money.
 Starting a part-time real estate career is a time-consuming process that can be challenging to manage.

-So what if you are a part-time real estate investor on the side and still have to balance your full-time job?
+Unless you’re ready to dive in headfirst, you’ll likely want to keep your day job while you learn the real estate investment ropes.
 Is it possible to have a healthy balance between the world of real estate investment and a 9-5 career?
 Are there even enough hours in a day?

 According to a 2013 study by Wilhelm Hoffman, those who have high self-control consider themselves happier than people without.
 Those with self-discipline are not impulsive.
 Instead, they approach decisions with logic and make rational informed decisions.

 Self-discipline is a learned behavior, and such things take time.
 Start by removing temptations or distractions, and remove clutter from your life.
 Later on, this blog discusses ways to train your brain to be productive and get into a goal-achieving mindset.

 After setting a routine and removing distractions, try setting daily goals and mini-milestones for yourself, and make a point to reward yourself when you achieve them.

 For example, aim to wake up for work without hitting the snooze.
 Once you’ve got that down, reward your effort with a treat such as an extra-fancy coffee during your commute or a weekend movie.
 It doesn’t take much.